Your guide to growing your dental assistant salary

 Salary is a hot topic for dental assistants, both for those who are new to the profession and those who have many years of experience.
-And the truth is median dental assisting salaries can have a big range across the U.S. — anywhere from $15 to more than $25 per hour.
+And the truth is dental assisting salaries have a wide range across the U.S. Your earning potential as a dental assistant is influenced by many factors, including your credentials, where you live, how much experience you have, and what kind of practice you work in.

 1. Consider your job location